WindJammer6/12.-Data-Structures-and-Algorithms-Learning-Journey-Python/README.md

 *What are Data Structures?*
 Data Structures are a specificied way to organise, manage, and store data in a specific memory layout.
 Similar to that of a physical container, which you can put and keep stuff in it.

+Examples are more finite compared to Algorithms, due to the fundamental concepts of Data Structures being well-defined, and that each of them serve a clear, specific purpose in managing and organizing data efficiently.

 Source(s): https://www.youtube.com/watch?v=_t2GVaQasRY&list=PLeo1K3hjS3uu_n_a__MI_KktGTLYopZ12&index=1&t=5s (codebasics)

 <br>